Diamond vs. wholesaler

 You have a hard deadline

 Foreclosure auction on the first Tuesday of next month.
 Probate-court order requiring sale by a specific date.
 Military PCS report-by date.
 Hospice or assisted-living deadline.
 Tax-delinquent property where the county will start posting in 60 days.
 When your timeline is set by something other than your own preference, the worst possible outcome is a contract that does not close on time.
 A wholesaler who cannot find an end-buyer by your deadline is not a buyer — they are a delay.
-A direct buyer who is funding from their own balance sheet can commit to your deadline because the capital does not depend on a third party.
+A buyer whose capital is committed before signing can hold your deadline, because the close does not depend on finding an end-buyer afterward.
 See our foreclosure Texas guide, military PCS guide, and inherited house guide for the deadline-by-deadline breakdown.

 The property scares retail buyers

 Foundation failure, fire damage, hoarder conditions, long-vacant rot, severe code violations, a partial-renovation gut job, a mobile home on rural acreage.
 Wholesalers depend on end-investors who themselves need to underwrite the property before accepting an assigned contract — and difficult condition is exactly the kind of property end-investors negotiate hardest on.
 The assignment that looked solid in week one can unwind in week three when the end-buyer comes back with a $30K repair credit demand.
-A direct buyer who has already walked the property and already underwrote the condition before signing does not have that renegotiation step because there is no end-buyer to renegotiate with.
+A buyer who has already walked the property and committed the capital up front does not have that renegotiation step — the number is underwritten and funded before you sign, so it does not get cut later.
 See our any-condition guide and hoarder houses guide for the deeper detail on how the math actually works.

 When the wholesaler model fits